Mental Health Courses

 Some of the key duties of a mental health worker include:

-- Providing support and assistance to people with mental illness
+- Providing support and assistance to people with mental health issues

 - Providing support to family members and carers